Caritajoe18/Addressing-the-new-Lusophone-Technological-Wishlist-proposals/TASK2/README.md

    python3 intern.py
    ```

+Here’s the step-by-step approach in the requested format:

+---

 # Steps Taken

-## 1. Extracting URLs

-- Used a regex pattern to extract HTTP and HTTPS URLs from the CSV file.
+1. Used `re.compile()` to create a regex pattern that identifies HTTP and HTTPS URLs in the CSV file.

-## 2. Checking URL Status

-- Sent an HTTP HEAD request to each URL and printed the status code or an error message.
+2. Created a function `url_response(url)` to send an HTTP `HEAD` request to each URL.

-## 3. Processing URLs Concurrently

-- Used a thread pool executor to process multiple URLs in parallel for efficiency.

-## 4. Printing Results

-- Displayed the status code with each URL for quick analysis.
+- Printed the status code if the request was successful.
+- Handled exceptions by printing "(Not found)" for unreachable URLs.

+3. Opened the csv file with UTF-8 encoding.

+- Read each row and applied the regex pattern to extract URLs from the first column.

+4. Used `ThreadPoolExecutor` to handle multiple URL requests in parallel.

+- Applied `executor.map()` to execute the `url_response()` function on all extracted URLs.

+5. Printed each URL along with its corresponding status code.